massimilianobotticelli/jekyll-resume-webiste/README.md

 * Add profile picture
 * New layout for expertise section
-* Detailed resumee with education, working experience and ublications
+* Detailed resumee with education, working experience and publications

 ## Getting Started